-The Characters
+The Childgrove

-Meet the author and the lead character
+Meet the author and the lead character, two for the price of one.

 Schools had yet to consolidate.
-There were no school busses, at least on the elementary side of things, just lots of little local schools filled with a mix of newer progressive teachers, and older “spare the rod” McGuffey Reader holdovers.
+There were no school busses, at least on the elementary side of things, just lots of little local schools filled with a mix of newer progressive teachers and older “spare the rod” McGuffey Reader holdovers.

 It was homogeneous where I grew up.
 Every kid had pretty much the same ethnic heritage and the same backstory.
 We were all turned loose to fend for ourselves when we were not at school.
 Hence, socialization was left up to the kids to figure out themselves.
 I played with random neighbor kids fine, but as I grew, I came to realize I was not like the other kids at all.

 The story arc of the novel forces John into the impossible situation of committing a violent act to break the loop of tragedy and results in the complete breakdown of his mental image.
-Again, in real life, I was conflicted by wanting to lash out at the bullying I received from both adults and kids, and my soul’s desire for peace.
-Sometimes, when pushed too far, I lost all since of restraint and would injure whoever was taunting me.
+Again, in real life, I was conflicted by wanting to lash out at the bullying I received from both adults and kids and my soul’s desire for peace.
+Sometimes, when pushed too far, I lost all sense of restraint and would injure whoever was taunting me.
 It made me clamp down on my emotions in fear of where they would lead me.
 If I had been pushed just that little more, the results of my life would have been closer to the fictional version.
-I was fortunate to be rescued by my mother, who managed to get me one of only 10 slots in the entire city for a “Learning Disabilities Class.”
+I was fortunate to be rescued by my mother, who managed to get me one of only ten slots in the entire city for a “Learning Disabilities Class.”
 Where it didn’t stop every problem, my teacher gave me the tools to understand them.
 As an adult, I live with one foot in either realm, so the door is left open as to whether the events in my life are real or just my delusion.
 Looking back on memories, the distinction becomes less relevant.
 It is the ark of one’s life that remains and what you have learned from living it.

-I am the old, wandering, crazy author of the epilogue.
+I am now the old, wandering, crazy author of the epilogue.
 I carry my ghosts with me, and they have taught me much.
 I love them all.
 The world of my childhood may be gone, but the echoes are still in my head.
 Their voices became this story.

+Is Edward real?
 Confessions of a madman.

 Edward was my imaginary friend as a child, who faded away as I grew.
-Several years ago, after the death of my wife, I realized I had to find out who I was all over again, so I cast back to my childhood and found him still there in memory.
+Several years ago, after the death of my wife, I realized I had to find out who I was all over again, so I cast back to my childhood and found him still there in my memory.

-Edward was always from the past, even then, I saw him in the window of the big estate house one block over and down, every time I would pass it.
-I would wave and he would wave back, without fail, no matter what time of day, or season of the year.
+Edward was always from the past; even then, I saw him in the window of the big estate house one block over and down every time I would pass it.
+I would wave, and he would wave back, without fail, no matter what time of day or season of the year.
 Part of me knew he wasn’t real, but I wanted him to be, so he was always there.
 He would come see me on the sidewalk in front of the house and I knew I had a friend.

 What exactly is reality?
 What are ghosts?
 Could Edward, in fact, be real?
 Could we be friends from two different spots on a timeline?
-Is time really linier at all?
+Is time really linear at all?
 What would it mean to me if I accepted him as real now?
 It was a concept that, once I broke that barrier, changed everything.

 Admittedly, I have stretched the concept like a cheap sweater, but my genuine observations as a child of things before my time could be explained both as an overactive imagination and as a time-shifted experience.
 As the late great Mr. Hawking hinted, is there a real distinction?
-The entire “time bubble” aspect of these two stories was always shadowed with the distinct possibility that both characters, John and Edward, could co-exist in their respective lives because they were both imaginary friends to each other but real within their own dimensional space.
+The entire “time bubble” aspect of these two stories was always shadowed by the distinct possibility that both characters, John and Edward, could co-exist in their respective lives because they were both imaginary friends to each other but real within their own dimensional space.

 His St. Joseph is the one I only heard stories of, the remains of which I wandered through as a child, straining to understand.
 Like the 60s, it was another transitioning period.
-In 1914, his gentile “Golden Age,” was fading fast, and although the city was still thriving, the shipping hub had migrated 50 miles south to Kansas City, taking more and more manufacturing businesses with it.
+In 1914, his gentile “Golden Age” was fading fast, and although the city was still thriving, the shipping hub had migrated 50 miles south to Kansas City, taking more and more manufacturing businesses with it.
 The old ones stayed out of convenience, but progress and consolidation would leave many of them irrelevant in the coming age.

 So when my story became a novella, Edward played a big part, but after I published it, I found him, begging me to tell the rest of his story too.
 I did not know where to go with it, but he did.
 It felt like taking dictation, and when it was done, I was an emotional mess.
-I cried as I typed, and felt every memory as we went.
+I cried as I typed and felt every memory as we went.
 It was his gift to me, the last friend of my inner child.
-He led me through the most cathartic experience of my life, and neatly explained everything in my childhood that I never had answers to before.
+He led me through the most cathartic experience of my life and neatly explained everything in my childhood that I never had answers to before.
 He had come back to save me from the dark hole I was in.

 David, Harry Langdon & Vaudeville